jesseharold/week-4-game/README.md

 Game of Thrones RPG game written with CSS, JavaScript, and jQuery

 To do:
-     - style and theme
-     - add character images
+     - colors, design images, fonts
-     - add battle sounds
+     - add battle sounds, bg music
-     - tweak characters' stats so that anyone can win
+     - tweak characters' stats so they're all different and anyone can win
-     - add more characters

 Instructions (all done):